email tracker

 Checks existing records in Emails field for matching Project Name

-From all matches found, it finds the record with the largest number in the Number in Series field (this is how it determines the latest email created).
+From all matches found, it determines the record with the largest number in the Number in Series field (this is how it determines the latest email created).

 The task being pulled in is then assigned the next available number (Ex.
 The latest email created was Email 5 of that series, so the email being pulled in must be Email 6).